uncultivatedrabbit/Asteroid-Finder-API-Hack/README.md

 # Visualizing Asteroids in 3D using NASA Data

 Interactive, scalable, 3D rendering of earth with nearby asteroids.
 Each asteroid is designed to reflect their relative size, distance from earth, and highlighted to reflect potential dangers.
 User can interact in all three dimensions, expand, shrink, and rotate using the mouse, touch, or keyboard.
+Data is dynamically rendered based off of user click/touch.

 ## Motivation